 |Day 5||Nature Exploration at Nahá Reserve, Experience a Hach Winik Fire Ceremony||Nahá|

-Day 1: Arrival in Villahermosa, Transfer to PalenqueWelcome to Mexico!
+Day 1: Arrive in Villahermosa, Transfer to PalenqueWelcome to Mexico!
 Your driver will pick you up at the airport to take you to Palenque.
 Spend today resting and exploring the area on your own.
+The Temples of Palenque are a sight to behold, with over 2,000 years of history to explore.
+Spend some time today exploring the temples, or head into the jungle to spot wildlife—look for macaws and howler monkeys on a trail that passes yet-unexplored ruins in pristine rainforest.

 Day 2: Palenque Archeological Site, Visit the Roberto Barrios WaterfallsOn this visit, you will explore the lesser-known archaeological area of Palenque, where you can see how quickly the jungle can re-absorb an entire city.
-Once a center of civilization until the 7th century, the now-abandoned city was taken over by the forest, until people re-discovered it and began excavations.
-Since then, the site has been recognized for its historic value and given a UNESCO designation.
+Once a center of civilization until the 7th century, the now-abandoned city was taken over by the forest until people rediscovered it and began excavations.
+Since then, the site has been recognized for its historical value and given a UNESCO designation.

 Chat with a local specialist who can help organize your trip.